-Although Abraham Maslow first coined the term, "positive psychology" (1954), Martin E. P. Seligman (1998) created a research interest in the topic.
-Extensive research centers around the concept of positivity and its effect on individual, student, and business level outcomes.
-Lyubomirsky, King, & Diener (2005) published a comprehensive literature review of positivity effect and success.
-Psychologists support the idea that a positive mind-set, with effort, can be developed (Peterson, 2008; Seligman, 2002).
-Christopher Peterson adds that, "there are things that people can do to lead better lives, although...all require that we live (behave) differently...permanently.
+The term, "positive psychology, was introduced by Abraham Maslow (1954); however, Martin E. P. Seligman (1998) created a research interest in the topic.
+Extensive research has looked at positivity and its impact on individual, student, and business level outcomes.
+Lyubomirsky, King, & Diener (2005) published a broad review of the positivity literature and its effects on individual and organizational success.
+Psychologists support the idea that a positive mindset, with effort, can be developed (Peterson, 2008; Seligman, 2002).
+Christopher Peterson adds that "there are things that people can do to lead better lives, although...all require that we live (behave) differently...permanently.
 The good life is hard work, and there are no shortcuts to sustained happiness" (Peterson, 2008, p.
 1).
-[DH1]

 Positive psychologists and researchers continue to experiment with activities that promote happiness.
 Sonja Lyubomirsky and her colleagues indicate that happiness increases through expressing gratitude, developing optimism, avoiding ruminations, practicing acts of kindness, investing in social relationships, cultivating resilience, practicing forgiveness, increasing flow activities, practicing mindfulness, pursuing meaningful goals, and taking care of the mind and body (2008).
-Tal Ben-Shahar suggests job crafting current roles, finding purpose by identifying meaning, pleasure, and strengths (MPS), simplifying one's life, positive psychology based educational programs, meditating on happiness, and appreciative inquiry activities developed by David Cooperrider and his colleagues in the 1980s (2007).
+Tal Ben-Shahar suggests job crafting current roles, finding purpose by identifying meaning, pleasure, and strengths (MPS), simplifying one's life, positive psychologybased educational programs, meditating on happiness, and appreciative inquiry activities developed by David Cooperrider and his colleagues in the 1980s (2007).

-Positive work practices are found to support higher organizational performance, and thus competitiveness (Luthans & Youssef, 2007).
+Positive work practices promote higher performance in organizations and make the organization more competitive (Luthans & Youssef, 2007).
 Lyubomirsky and colleague's literature review pointed to positive organizational behavior as a determining factor in happy individuals being "more likely to secure job interviews, to be evaluated more positively by supervisors once they obtain a job, to show superior performance and productivity, and to handle managerial jobs better" (Lyubomirsky, et al., 2005, p.
 822).
-Other studies indicate that happier people earn higher incomes (Lucas, Clark, Georgellis, & Diener, 2004; Graham, Eggers, & Sukhtankar, 2005).
+Other studies indicate that people who are happier make higher salaries (Lucas, Clark, Georgellis, & Diener, 2004; Graham, Eggers, & Sukhtankar, 2005).

 Individuals with higher levels of self-efficacy and optimism fosters higher performance downstream (Stajkovic & Luthans, 1998 as cited in Diener, et al., 2020).
 In a study in the United States and New Zealand, happier workers predicted better relationships with colleagues, cooperation, and increased engagement (Diener & Seligman, 2002 as cited in Diener, et al., 2020).
 Consequently, many businesses implemented positivity as a guiding principle when hiring.
 For instance, Men's Wearhouse strives to hire associates who exude optimism and enjoy life (Luthans, 2002).
-Just as positive psychology research in organizations demonstrates that those who exhibit positive effect experience greater success, students in the college setting also benefit from a positive disposition.